Deloraine, Tasmania: History

 The region was explored in 1821 by Captain Roland, who was searching for farm land.
 The land was granted to new settlers, and the town is now a major agricultural centre, with a large number of farms of all types in the area.
 Deloraine is named after a character from the poem The Lay of the Last Minstrel, written by Sir Walter Scott.

 Deloraine Post Office opened on 29 October 1836.

+The town experienced a number of murders in the early years, including the sensational trial of 76-year-old Timothy Walker for the murder of Benjamin Hampton on 2 December 1886.
+Walker had threatened the niece of Hampton when he received a negative response to his question "Are me and you friends now?".
+Hampton then came to the location, whereupon Walker fatally discharged a shotgun to Hampton.
+Walker appeared before the Hobart Criminal Sittings, the jury made no recommendation of mercy, and the death sentence was pronounced.
+He went to the gallows on the morning of Monday 10 January 1887.
+Walker had been sent to the British colony of Van Diemen's Land years prior with "transportation for life".
+Walker was given to be the last transported convict to be executed in Tasmania.

+Through the 1980s, a now-notorious paedophile was offending while rector at Saint Mark's Anglican Church.

+In existence from 1985 until the late 1990s, the Deloraine Highlanders was originally formed for an RSL state conference, with the drummers drawn from the Deloraine District Youth Orchestra.
+They competed in the state pipe band championships, and assisted in local Anzac Day marches.

 The town won the State Tidy Towns award in 1992, 1993 and 1995, and the Australian Community of the Year award in 1997.